Governance Structure

 Audit Framework with Audit & Supervisory Board Member

-To enhance the system that supports the Group’s Audit Committee and strengthen the internal control of the Group, “Audit & Supervisory Board Members under LIXIL Audit Framework” are distributed to domestic major subsidiaries to exclusively conduct audits of the subsidiaries, enhance the effectiveness of the subsidiaries’ audit activities, and aim to strengthen corporate governance.
+To enhance the system that supports the Audit Committee and strengthen the internal control of the Group, “Audit & Supervisory Board Members under LIXIL Audit Framework” are distributed to domestic major subsidiaries to exclusively conduct audits of the subsidiaries, enhance the effectiveness of the subsidiaries’ audit activities, and aim to strengthen corporate governance.

-Executive Officers Meeting
+Board of Executive Officers

 Internal Audits